kamon-io/Kamon/site/src/main/jekyll/core/tracing.md

 patterns (the first value between square brackets) and with that small but important piece of information the relation between each log line is clear.

-Just by logging the trace token you get a lot of information, refer to the logging section to learn how to log the trace token in your application.
+Just by logging the trace token you can get a lot of visibility and coherence in the information available on your logs, please  refer to the [logging](../logging/) section to learn how to include the trace token in your logs.

 Rules for `TraceContext` Propagation